saross/MQ-RDM-Context/README.md

-A presentation delivered on 27 May 2019 to the ADRs and ADHDRs at Macquarie University to provide context for the release of a draft version of the research data governance documents and text for a RDM planning process.
+An evolving presentation proving context for the new data governance standards at Macquarie University.
+Also delivered in other venues.

 LaTeX template: